 Along with the advantages, there are certain disadvantages as well:

-Using mobile device management solutions like Mobile Device Manager Plus as BYOD management software, you can leverage all the benefits of a BYOD setup while nullifying any disadvantages due to its extensive set of BYOD-related features:
+Using mobile device management solutions like Mobile Device Manager Plus as BYOD management solution, you can leverage all the benefits of a BYOD setup while nullifying any disadvantages due to its extensive set of BYOD-related features.

-MDM provides you with onboarding methods which are can be utilized by the employees to enroll their devices with MDM.
-As an IT admin, all you need to do is to send an enrollment invite via E-mail or SMS and the employees can follow the instructions to enroll their devices within minutes.
+MDM provides you with onboarding methods which can be utilized by the employees to enroll their devices with MDM.
+As an IT admin, you need to send an enrollment invite via E-mail or SMS and the employees can follow the instructions to enroll their devices within minutes.
 There’s the other option of enrolling personal devices by providing AD credentials to enroll their devices themselves with minimal user intervention via self enrollment.
-Further, as MDM can handle device disparity as it manages multiple platforms (iOS, Android, Windows, macOS, and Chrome OS) and multiple device types (smartphones, tablets, laptops, and desktops).
+Further, as MDM can handle device disparity as it manages multiple platforms (Apple, Android, Windows, and Chrome OS) and multiple device types (smartphones, tablets, laptops, and desktops).
 BYOD management becomes effortless with these onboarding options apart from just admin enrollment methods.

 In case the organization has a mix of corporate and personal devices, you need to configure separate set of policies for corporate devices and separate ones for personal devices.
 This can become cumbersome when dealing with a large number of devices.
 MDM lets you cluster personal devices into groups after which you can associate policies and apps to these groups.
 This keeps BYOD management separate from management of corporate devices and corporate device groups.
 Once the policy is associated, any time a personal devices is brought under management, all you need to do is add it to this group.
 All the policies and apps previously associated to this group get automatically associated to the personal device.
 In case you've got multiple groups for personal devices, MDM eases the process of switching groups as well using Move to group.
 This ensures when a device is moving from one group to another, the policies and apps from the previous group get automatically removed and the ones from the new groups get automatically associated.

 Containerization lets you manage only the corporate data while having zero control over the personal data.
 This is possible due to the creation of a logical container which isolates the corporate data and personal data despite co-existing in the same device.
 Enterprises can only manage the corporate space while ensuring there is no unauthorized access/sharing of corporate data.
-Click here to know more about containerization in Android and here to know more about containerization in iOS.
-Containerization in BYO devices ensures enterprise data is stored in encrypted/secure containers ensuring corporate data security.
+Learn more about containerization in Android and containerization in iOS devices.
+Containerization in BYOD mdm ensures enterprise data is stored in encrypted/secure containers ensuring corporate data security.

 You can configure basic policies such as Wi-Fi, E-mail, Exchange ActiveSync etc, on the device ensuring employees needn’t spend time configuring corporate policies.
-Also, you can configure policies containing restrictions to ensure secure access to corporate data and/or to ensure devices adhere to certain organizational security standards.
+With BYOD mdm, you can also configure policies containing restrictions to ensure secure access to corporate data and/or to ensure devices adhere to certain organizational security standards.